djhemath/hemath.dev/content/blog/the-perfect-interview-question-for-web-developers.md

 And many many more layers are involved.
 It can go upto the tranisistors level in the processor.
 But just think about it.

-This question is a litmus test for understanding the breadth and depth of a developer’s knowledge.
+This question is a litmus test for understanding the breadth and depth of a developer's knowledge.
 A junior developer might focus on the high-level process, while a seasoned engineer will dive into optimizations, edge cases, and even browser quirks.

-So, next time you’re hiring a web developer or preparing for an interview, keep this question in mind.
-It’s simple yet effective!
+So, next time you're hiring a web developer or preparing for an interview, keep this question in mind.
+It's simple yet effective!

 Let me know your thoughts by writing me to [hem@hemath.dev](mailto:hem@hemath.dev).